A driver for older Wacom tablets.

 Is this spyware?
 The privacy prompts sound suspicious.

 No. MockTab makes no network calls, ships no telemetry, and declares zero data collection in its privacy manifest.
-MockTab ships under GPL-3 — read the source on GitHub if you want to verify. macOS forces both prompts on every third-party tablet driver: Accessibility lets MockTab inject pen pressure into other apps, and Input Monitoring lets it read raw HID reports from your tablet.
+MockTab ships under GPL-3; with its source available from GitHub . macOS forces both prompts on every third-party tablet driver: Accessibility lets MockTab inject pen pressure into other apps, and Input Monitoring lets it read raw HID reports from your tablet.

 Can MockTab run alongside Wacom's driver or OpenTabletDriver?

 No. Two drivers reading the same HID device compete for control and produce erratic input.
-MockTab attempts to notify you of potential conflicts, with a note about how to resolve them.
-A utility like St. Clair Software's App Tamer might help to halt running processes without uninstalling them.
+MockTab warns of potential conflicts with a note about how to resolve them.
+However, utilities like App Tamer or LaunchControl can halt competing processes without uninstalling them.

 How do I remove MockTab?